natalieagus/natalieagus.github.io/50002/50002problem_set_4.md

 <img src="https://www.dropbox.com/s/4s0rvpzhm6twih9/tmqns.png?raw=1" width="70%" height="70%">

-If the tape is in the initial configuration `_,1,0,1,1,_` and the Turing machine starts in **state `S0`**, reading at the tape position of the “0”, then what is the state transition sequence that the machine is going to execute (including the start state S0)?
+If the tape is in the initial configuration `_,1,0,1,1,_`:
+* and the Turing machine starts in **state `S0`**,
+* reading at the tape position of the `0`,

+...what is the state transition sequence that the machine is going to execute (including the start state S0) until it meets a `HALT`?

 {::options parse_block_html="true" /}
 <details>
 <summary markdown="span">Show Answer</summary>

-Answering this is none other than executing the Turing Machine with the  given tape `S0, S0, S0, S0, S1, S1, S1, S2, S2, S2, S2, S2, HALT`
+Answering this is none other than executing the Turing Machine with the  given tape `_,1,0,1,1,_` and initial state **`S0`**, with the machine reading the tape at the `0`.

+The sequences of the states until `HALT` is met is:
+`S0, S0, S0, S0, S1, S1, S1, S2, S2, S2, S2, S2, HALT`
 </details>
 <br/>
 {::options parse_block_html="false" /}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NTk5MTgzMywtNzExMzc5NDI5LDEyND
+eyJoaXN0b3J5IjpbMTIyMzQ5ODczMywtNzExMzc5NDI5LDEyND
 k2NjQ2NjEsNDMzODE1MTEwLDczMzE5MjA2NCwtMjEzOTMwNDM2
 MSwtMjEzODAyNTA1NCw1MTA5ODQwNV19
 -->